 When it comes to luxury fashion and online marketplaces, there are few names which hold as much weight as that of FARFETCH.
 FARFETCH (NYSE: FTCH) an online luxury fashion retail platform, founded in 2007.
 Today, it is the largest luxury fashion marketplace in the world, selling products from over 700 brands from around the world.
 In 2021, their revenue climbed to $2.3 billion.

 In a previous article, we covered how FARFETCH were able to navigate the disruption to their supply chain caused by the pandemic, better than their competitors due to their unique supply chain structure.

-You can read more about that in our article here - Why the Online Marketplace Model Will Lead The Way After The Pandemic.
+You can read more about that in our article here - Why the Online Marketplace Model Will Lead The Way Going Forward.

 As you may have heard by now, Onport has become a part of the FARFETCH Group.
 This means that we now have great resources at our disposal and an even greater understanding of how fashion marketplaces operate and how to eliminate the pain points involved.

 Together and augmented with this tacit knowledge of running an online fashion marketplace, we can further provide our customers with a flexible solution that is built for scale.